gvwilson/sensibleadventures/misc/bear-02.md

 given the freedom of the kingdom.

 Noxy and the prince said their real good-byes an hour later.
-"I'm glad you let me stay," Noxy said, stroking Cloak's flank, somehow not quite able to meet the prince's eyes.
+"I'm glad you let me stay," Noxy said, stroking Charger's flank, somehow not quite able to meet the prince's eyes.

-Prince Lormay realized that she felt as awkward as he did, but that didn't make him feel any better.
+Prince Thokmay realized that she felt as awkward as he did, but that didn't make him feel any better.
 "I'm glad too," he said.
 He paused a moment, then added, "Even if all of this hadn't happened, I'd be glad."
 He waved at her a few moments later as Cloud climbed into the